 From Scratch? (sure, but costs 2x more)

 So, in every single case above, there is one constant complaint, the administrative VIEW/DASHBOARD.
 It’s difficult for most clients to update content on most of the other CMSs.
-The UX and wayfinding is not intuitive and tasks becomes time consuming and frustrating.
+The UX and wayfinding are not intuitive and tasks become time-consuming and frustrating.
 You can argue all you want but we always want our clients to be satisfied and feel confident.
-We have found out that most clients find WordPress is easy to use, easy to understand, easy to navigate, and in the end, it’s all about them, the client.
+We have found out that most clients find WordPress easy to use, easy to understand, easy to navigate, and in the end, it’s all about them, the client.

 But wait, WordPress is not secure!